Finite Sample Smeariness of Fr\'echet Means and Application to Climate: Introduction

-Suitably designed bootstrap tests, however, seem to preserve the size rather well.
-In application to wind direction data we see that asymptotic quantile based two-sample test, on a circle and a torus, due to FSS present in the data, give a wrong impression of the extent of extreme wind change events for two continental European cities.
-Using bootstrap tests which preserve the nominal level, extreme wind events reduce to a few concise events, which in particular make the years 2003, 2005 and 2017, 2018 exceptional (the latter strongly), hinting towards a trace of recent climate change.
+While under FSS, empirical levels of quantile-based tests can deviate strongly from their nominal level, we show for the circle that suitably designed bootstrap tests approximately keep their level, as illustrated in the right display of Table \ref{tab:FSS-size}.
+In fact, we show in this work that the deviation of the quantile-based test perseveres as the sample size $n$ tends to infinity whereas the bootstrap-based test asymptotically attains the correct level.
+In addition to simulations, in application to wind direction data we see that asymptotic quantile based two-sample tests, on the circle and a torus, due to FSS present in the data, give a wrong impression of the extent of extreme wind change events for two continental European cities.
+Using bootstrap tests which preserve the nominal level, extreme wind changes reduce to a few concise events, which in particular make the years 2003, 2005 and 2017, 2018 exceptional (the latter strongly), hinting towards an effect of recent climate change.